 To enter Thailand you may be required to show a so-called fit-to-fly certificate.
 This is basically a doctor’s note showing that you are healthy enough to fly.
 The fit-to-fly certification is separate from the Coronavirus test, and basically just has to show that you are not going to drop dead anytime soon.

 This needs to be on a doctor’s letterhead, signed, include a medical license number, and be done within the 48-72 hours prior to your flight.
 Definitely double-check these requirements with the embassy where you’re applying.

 You may be required to fill in a form before you travel.
 It is not clear at this time who needs this, but you should probably do it to be on the safe side.
 You can download that form from the Los Angeles Thai Consulate’s website here.

 As of 14 January 2021, you will need to download the ThailandPlus mobile app before your trip.
 Once you have your Certificate of Entry, you can register it in the app and generate a QR code which you will need to show when you arrive in Thailand.

 You can find out more about this app in the video below.

 In addition to the standard TM6 arrival and departure card, any foreigners arriving in Thailand may need to fill out a T.8 health form.
 The form can be downloaded here, but you’ll be provided with one along with the TM6 on your flight or upon arrival.

 Thailand “Travel Bubble” requirements

 Talk of creating “Travel Bubbles” where tourists are allowed in but only allowed to travel in certain areas, (e.g. arrive in Phuket and only allowed to stay on the island) comes and goes.
-The government announce a plan, then scrap it, then come out with a modified version, then scrap that.
-Currently there is no talk of doing this, but we’ll update if that changes.
+Currently, there are NO travel bubbles, but we’ll update if that changes.